The Bashful Casanova

 The Bashful Casanova (German: Der schüchterne Casanova) is a 1936 German comedy film directed by Karel Lamac and starring Paul Kemp, Fita Benkhoff and Charlott Daudert.
+It is based on the novel Aber Innozenz! by Karl Hans Strobl.
 It was shot at the Johannisthal Studios in Berlin.
 The film's sets were designed by the art directors Wilhelm Depenau and Erich Zander.